-Sound-absorbing curtains – reduce echo in the room
+Sound-absorbing curtains – reduce echoes in the room

-A soft and effective solution for better acoustics in houses and homes
+A soft and effective solution for better acoustics in homes

-Homes and buildings often suffer from echoes and long reverberations due to hard surfaces such as windows, walls, floors, and ceilings.
-Large glass sections and open floor plans further exacerbate the problem.
-Sound-absorbing curtains are an effective and discreet form of sound absorption that helps to break up sound reflections and create a quieter, more pleasant sound environment in the room.
+In homes, echoes and prolonged reverberation often occur due to hard surfaces such as windows, walls, floors, and ceilings.
+Large glass panels and open floor plans further exacerbate the problem.
+Sound-absorbing curtains are an effective and discreet form of sound absorption that helps break up sound reflections and create a quieter, more pleasant acoustic environment in the room.

 What are sound-absorbing curtains?

 Sound-absorbing curtains are made of dense, porous fabrics that absorb sound waves when they hit the fabric.
-This reduces echo and reverberation in the room.
-It is important to distinguish sound absorption from sound insulation, which stops sound between rooms, and vibration damping, which reduces vibrations and structure-borne noise.
-Curtains are used to improve the acoustics in the room where the sound already exists, not to prevent sound leakage.
+This reduces echoes and reverberation in the room.
+It’s important to distinguish sound absorption from sound insulation, which blocks sound between rooms, as well as vibration damping, which reduces shaking and structure-borne noise.
+Curtains are used to improve the acoustics in a room where sound is already present, not to prevent sound leakage.

-Echo and poor room acoustics are common in living rooms, bedrooms, dining areas, and home offices.
-Conversations can feel strained, the sound level feels higher than it is, and the room lacks acoustic balance.
+Echoes and poor room acoustics are common in living rooms, bedrooms, dining areas, and home offices.
+Conversations can feel strained, the noise level seems higher than it is, and the room lacks acoustic balance.
 The problem is particularly noticeable in rooms with a lot of glass and few soft materials.

 How sound-absorbing curtains work in practice

-When sound waves hit the surface of the curtain, they are slowed down and absorbed by the structure of the material.
-Curtains placed in front of windows or along larger wall surfaces effectively reduce reflections and contribute to a shorter reverberation time.
+When sound waves hit the curtain’s surface, they are slowed down and absorbed by the material’s structure.
+Curtains placed in front of windows or along large wall surfaces effectively reduce reflections and contribute to a shorter reverberation time.

 Placement in front of windows